TylerAndreasen/ProgrammingNotes/Languages/C++/CPP.md

 At the time of writing these words, I have been told that it is often the case in C++ that a std::vector is more appropriate structure than an array for data in C++.
 I get the vibe that these are more similar to Java ArrayLists, but I really don't know.
 [Video](https://www.youtube.com/watch?v=VNb3VLIu1PA&t=509s)
 Understanding 1: I was at least partially wrong about by intuition (at least as far as I remember Java's AL<>).
-The stl::vector class defines a list that is stored in contiguous memory (the main thing that I believe is different in Java), is of a fixed size, but will resize itself to a more appropriate size when necessary.
+The std::vector class defines a list that is stored in contiguous memory (the main thing that I believe is different in Java), is of a fixed size, but will resize itself to a more appropriate size when necessary.
 The 'contiguous memory' feature reduces the access time of elements.

 To use a vector in C++ code, you must include the following lines in your soruce:
 ```c++
 #include <vector>
 using std::vector;
 ```
-The second line is not strictly necessary, and may be considered bad practice by purists, but will speed up development as a newbie to the language.
+The second line is not strictly necessary, and may be considered bad practice by purists, but will speed up development as a newbie to the language, without including all of the standard library.

 Basic Use:
 ```c++